Tinker Tailor Soldier Spy poster

 The inciting incident occurs at 16 minutes when Ricki Tarr approaches Oliver Lacon with evidence of a Soviet mole at the highest level of MI6.
 Smiley, now retired and teaching, is pulled back into the world he left behind..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Smiley actively chooses to begin the investigation in earnest.
+This illustrates the protagonist's commitment to Smiley actively chooses to begin the investigation in earnest.
 He sets up the safe house and commits to uncovering the mole, fully entering the dangerous world of counterintelligence despite being pushed out., moving from reaction to action.

 At 64 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 The analysis reveals that this crucial beat False defeat: Smiley learns the full scope of the Witchcraft intelligence operation and realizes how deeply the mole is embedded.
 The investigation shifts from "who" to understanding the complete betrayal.
 Percy Alleline and the others seem untouchable., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.